Master the art of Logistics and Supply Chain Management and develop professionally!

 EDUCATIONAL REQUIREMENTS

-In order to be considered for admission in the MSc Logistics and Supply Chain Management programme, it is essential that applicants fulfil the following entry requirements:
+In order to be considered for admission in the MSc Logistics and Supply Chain Management programme, it is essential that applicants fulfil the following:

 Applicants can sit through BCA’s online English test.
 See a sample test here.
 There is no need for a test if you possess one of the following: